friven311/moneyCourseBot/README.md

 2. Bot for taking rate from Alfa bank.
 3. Bot for taking rate from ...
 4. ...
+From the whole list there are only 2 APIs, so desided to write simple parser, using Jquery
-5. Add to this bot a function for comparison all the rates and finding the best course
+6. Add to this bot a function for comparison all the rates and finding the best course
-6. Add a post function
+7. Add a post function